Interviews by Niels Kolling, except Oakey by Simon Price*

 Ian Burden (Band member); Everyone associates music within the context of their own lives at that moment in time.
 When I hear the Dare album I see the interior of Genetic Studio, Martin chain-smoking and my occasional walks around the surrounding countryside and frequent dips into the swimming pool.
 It was a hot summer.

 I think the Dare! album is largely the product of Jo and Philip, with me playing second fiddle and Martin Rushent taking command of recording in terms of schedules and engineering.
 Adrian wrote some lyrics and brought some charming one-finger ideas to 'his' songs.
 That was the team.
 Working in the studio with Jo Callis was an eye-opener in terms of chord progressions and song structures.
-I learned quite a few things from him -- and so did Philip.
-The girls were either recorded seperately in Sheffield, or at Genetic studios during their time out from school work.
+I learned quite a few things from him -- and so did Philip. *We only used (the System100) for demo recordings -- and then used the System 700 on the Dare album.
+But so many ideas came from the 100!!!* The girls were either recorded seperately in Sheffield, or at Genetic studios during their time out from school work.
 I don't really remember them being around very much -- although I do remember treading water in the swimming pool with Joanne.